Healthy citrus granola is lightened up and full of orange flavor for a fresh, fruity granola that’s great for breakfast or snacking!

 And while I’m normally a boring plain yogurt person (again, cause I like to flavor it up with my toppings), I recently picked up some Light & Fit Greek vanilla yogurt and that flavor was seriously amazing with this granola!

-My kids agreed.
 They each had a vanilla yogurt cup topped with this healthy citrus granola for breakfast last week and they wanted a second cup!
 And then they wanted another one later for snack… I’m gonna need to get some more!

-A few notes on this healthy citrus granola:
+Notes on healthy citrus granola:

 - You can use coconut or canola oil to give this a bit more richness.
 But I’ve made it without and it’s fine that way too.
 (And just so you know, you don’t taste the coconut flavor in the cooked granola.)